 It can be difficult to identify your USPs from an insider’s perspective, so try to create a few user personas that align with your customer base.
 This will help you to identify their wants, needs, and pain points.

-Developing effective user personas may take a little time and effort, but it’s not rocket science.
+Developing effective customer personas may take a little time and effort, but it’s not rocket science.
 Our top tips include:

 - Base your decisions on real-life data: You can’t create user personas out of thin air.
 You must base them on vital user metrics such as average age, sex, and income.
 You may also wish to examine metrics such as common job titles, personality traits, motivations, and goals, as well as preferred brands and marketing channels.
 The more data you have, the more effective your user personas are likely to be.